-Harsher in Hindsight: The recent reports of street thugs engaging in an activity called "The Knock-Out Game", where said thugs gang-up on a random stranger and beat the crap out the them for fun, is something straight out of Alex's alley, as shown with the scene at the beginning of the film where the droogs beat up a tramp.
+Harsher in Hindsight: The reports in late 2013 / early 2014 of street thugs engaging in an activity called "The Knock-Out Game", where said thugs gang-up on a random stranger and beat the crap out the them for fun, is something straight out of Alex's alley, as shown with the scene at the beginning of the film where the droogs beat up a tramp.

 Hilarious in Hindsight: The name of their car is the Durango 95, although it's not a truck or an SUV.
 Ford released a Durango throughout the 1980s while Dodge Durango SUVs have been around since the mid 1990s.